 Letters Now Sent, Volume II

-Letters Now Sent, Volume II is an invitation to reflect on place(s) we once called home (or still do, from afar), that shaped our story or personal journey in some way, or was transformative to the way we move through the world.
-This project is for anyone who has left a place that shaped them in some meaningful way.
+Letters Now Sent, Volume II is an invitation to reflect on place(s)/location(s) we once called home (or still do, from afar), that shaped our story or personal journey in some way, or was transformative to the way we move through the world.
+This project is for anyone who has left a place or location that shaped them in some meaningful way.
+International mobility is not a prerequisite, but a plus!

-For this collection, we invite you to write a letter to that place—a city, town, country, or even an airport or cafe or library, or house—that holds part of your story.
 Share what you miss, what formed you, or what you continue to carry with you.
 Share why that place is significant to you and to your story.
 Share a specific event that happened there or how you continue to celebrate that place.

 Write from personal experience, with honesty and nuance.
 Please avoid generalities or cultural stereotypes; this is a space for authentic, individual reflection.
 This writing is a space for you to tell the readers about why that place is foundational to you and to your story.